Open-Source-Satellite/Mercury-GS/README.md

 ## Serial Comms Setup
 The low level drivers talks over a COM port that is configurable in the GUI.
 To emulate a connection with a SpaceCraft we must spoof a connection between two ports.
-Download a program like [com0com](http://com0com.sourceforge.net/), create a virtual pair between COM19 and COM20, and then open a terminal program like TeraTerm to listen on COM20.
+Download a program like [HHD Virtual Serial Port Tools](https://freevirtualserialports.com/), create a virtual pair between COM1 and COM2, and then open a terminal program like [TeraTerm](https://ttssh2.osdn.jp/index.html.en) to listen on COM2.
 Settings are default 9600 baud, 8 data bits, 0 parity bits, 1 stop bit.
 The baudrate is configurable in the GUI on the "CONFIG" tab.

 ## Sending and Receiving
 A telemetry request can be sent by typing the requested channel into the "Channel #" box and hitting "Send TLM REQ".
-The request is then packetised in the frameformat denoted in the spec and sends it over COM19.
-This should show on TeraTerm over COM20.
+The request is then packetised in the frameformat denoted in the spec and sends it over COM1.
+This should show on TeraTerm over COM2.
 To send a message back, on TeraTerm click "File -> Send File" and navigate to the "Test Frames" folder within the repo.
 Select "Telemetry Request" and make sure that the "Binary" box is ticked before pressing "Open".
-This should send a formatted frame back to Mercury GS over COM20 -> COM19.
-The frame is then parsed and then displayed as a value of 1 under the "Telemetry" Section of the GUI under TLM CH 1.
+This should send a formatted frame back to Mercury GS over COM2 -> COM1.
+The frame is parsed and then displayed as a value of 1 under the "Telemetry" Section of the GUI under TLM CH 1.
 I used [HHD Free Hex Editor](https://www.hhdsoftware.com/free-hex-editor) to create these "Test Frames".

 ## Designing the GUI